 Captivating Miniatures: The ‘Clickbait’ Positive

-The miniature (thumbnail) is the static image that represents your video before it is played.
+The Miniature miniature (thumbnail) is the static image that represents your video before it is played.
 It is your advertising billboard in the Facebook feed and must be irresistible.
 A good miniature should be of high quality, clear, contain an intriguing visual element (a face, an action, an interesting object) and, if appropriate, of the overlapped text (e.g. the title of the video) also readable on small screens.
-Avoid large thumbnails, confused or that do not faithfully represent the content.
-Often, Facebook allows you to choose a thumbnail between the video frames or upload a custom.
+Avoid large thumbnails, confused or not faithfully representing the content.
+Often, Facebook allows you to choose a thumbnail between the frames of the video or upload a customized one.
 Always opt for the custom one if you have a specially designed image.
 A face that expresses a strong emotion, a culminating moment of the video or a summary infographic can make the difference between a quick scroll and a click.

-Length and Format of Video: Adapting to the Context and User
+Length and Format of Video: Adapting to the Contest and User

 Subtitles and Captions: Accessibility and Reach